Skip to main content

 You can link directly to a Retool app and include the _environment URL query parameter to automatically open it with a specified environment.

-The default environment for Public Apps is production.
+The default resource environment for Public Apps is production.